lm010604/library-backend/README.md

 ## SETUP WITH DOCKER:

+FIRST.
+Copy the .env.example and rename the copy to .env

 ```sh
 # From the project root, first run this to get the SECRET_KEY_BASE:
 docker compose run --rm web bundle exec rails secret